White Lake Hills Neighborhood Association

 How long is training?

-• Training is a half day, plus a scheduled ride-a-long with a police officer
+• Training is a half day, plus a meeting with East Side Coordinator and/or WLH Captains

 How much time is involved in patrolling?